ACKNOWLEDGEMENT TO COUNTRY

 THE CONFERENCE

-2024 First Nations National All Abilities Initiatives: A NDIS Conference is designed to provide NDIS registered service providers, community organisations, service managers, support facilitators, allied health professionals, frontline workers and NDIS participants the opportunity to network, discuss and share information in regard to the successes and challenges experienced in the rollout and implementation of Australia’s largest social policy reforms.
+The 2024 First Nations National NDIS All Abilities Initiatives Conference is designed to provide NDIS registered service providers, community organisations, service managers, support facilitators, allied health professionals, frontline workers and NDIS participants the opportunity to network, discuss and share information in regard to the successes and challenges experienced in the rollout and implementation of Australia’s largest social policy reforms.
 The ABS Survey of Disability, Ageing and Carers (SDAC) stated that Aboriginal and Torres Strait Islander peoples experience disability at more than twice the rate as compared to non-Indigenous Australians.
 Aboriginal and Torres Straits Islander peoples with disability also experience inequality and prejudice across a spectrum of health, well-being and social indicators, often facing multiple barriers to their meaningful participation within the wider community.

 As a result, Aboriginal and Torres Straits Islander peoples living with a disability and their families are amongst the most disadvantaged and disempowered members of the Australian community, which impacts on health, education, employment, personal safety, and compounded risks of entering the mainstream justice system.
 The conference will also be a great resource and avenue to identify models of support and engagement that reflect various cultural practices of our communities to ensure that First Nations Peoples’ living with a disability can live life their way.
 Sharing stories and storytelling is so strong in Aboriginal communities, in that it leads the way to support healing in our community so we can move forward and get things right.
 Reflecting the importance of culturally respectful planning resources and tools to adapt the changes to the disability sector, that is people with disability will have “choice and control” over their own lives and empowered to make decisions for their own care according to their personal needs and wants.